-What ended up happening was a different story.
-Soon the addictive effects of methaqualone eventually began to outweigh the medical benefits that it provided.
+What ended up happening was a different story: Soon the addictive effects of methaqualone began to outweigh the medical benefits that it provided.

 During this time, they essentially became a pop culture phenomenon.
 The drugs became the subject of songs by a number of famous musicians including David Bowie and Frank Zappa.
 The drug was used by many other famous people including Rolling Stones guitarist Keith Richards.

 Eventually, the drug became incredibly popular in the country.
-In fact, by 1981, the DEA ranked that Quaaludes were the second most-used drugs in the country behind only marijuana.
-It was estimated that 80 to 90 percent of the world production of the Quaaludes went into the illegal drug trade.
+In fact, by 1981, the DEA ranked that Quaaludes were the second most-used drugs in the country, behind marijuana.
+It was estimated that 80 to 90% of the world’s production of Quaaludes went into the illegal drug trade.

 The DEA estimated that there were 20 million pills on the streets in 1980, and those would double in just a year’s time.
 Despite this, the problem seemed to subside in only a few years.
 According to PBS, by 1984, the drugs had all but disappeared in the United States.

 This was accomplished by going after the source.
 Gene Haislip, a top member of the DEA, came up with the solution to target the chemical manufacturers of methaqualone powder in West Germany, Austria, Hungary, and China.
-He traveled around the world and convinced the government in every country with a factory that made the chemical to shut down its trade.
+He traveled around the world and convinced the governments of every country with a factory making the chemical to shut down its trade.

-Moreover, during this time, doctors had started to transition to other alternatives to treat insomnia due to the stigma that Quaaludes carried as a drug of abuse.
-It wasn’t long before Congress banned domestic production and sales of Quaaludes and President Reagan signed the legislation into law in 1984.
+Moreover, during this time, doctors started to transition to other alternatives to treat insomnia due to the stigma that Quaaludes carried as a drug of abuse.
+It wasn’t long before Congress banned domestic production and sales of Quaaludes, and President Reagan signed the legislation into law in 1984.

 While the legal production of the drug ended in the United States in the 1980s, there are still labs in Mexico and other parts of the world that continue to manufacture the pill.
 It can also be found in South Africa and India under different names.